-Experience Ms. Bramley has served as Chief Financial Officer of Teradata Corporation ("Teradata"), a connected multi-cloud data platform for enterprise analytics company, since 2021.
+Ms. Bramley has served as Chief Financial Officer of Teradata Corporation ("Teradata"), a connected multi-cloud data platform for enterprise analytics company, since 2021.
 As a member of Teradata's Executive Leadership Team, Ms. Bramley leads the finance, information technology, analytics and security, enterprise risk, operations, investor relations, and corporate development functions.
-Ms. Bramley also serves as an executive sponsor of Teradata's Executive Leadership Team, Ms. Bramley governance program.
+Ms. Bramley also serves as an executive sponsor of Teradata's environmental, social, and governance program.
 Prior to joining Teradata, for over ten years, Ms. Bramley held multiple leadership roles at HP, Inc. ("HP"), a multinational information technology company.
-At HP, she served as Global Controller from 2019 to 2021, as Head of Finance for the Europe, Middle East and Africa region from 2015 to 2018, in which position activity across HP, and as Vice President, Corporate Financial Planning and Analysis from 2013 to 2015.
+At HP, she served as Global Controller from 2019 to 2021, as Head of Finance for the Europe, Middle East and Africa region from 2015 to 2018, in which position she also led the finance Mergers, Acquisition and Divestitures Organization that supported all mergers and acquisition activity across HP, and as Vice President, Corporate Financial Planning and Analysis from 2013 to 2015.
 Prior to HP, from 2005 to 2007, Ms. Bramley was Head of Financial Planning and Analysis at SSP Group Plc., a multinational contract foodservice company.

-Qualifications Ms. Bramley's qualifications to serve on, and make contributions to, the Board include her extensive experience in leading large-scale fiscal and operational disciplines, driving financial and strategic planning, and managing complex mergers and acquisitions.
-In addition, she brings financial expertise to the Board as she has served in many leadership roles within a finance and accounting function, including as a current public company CFO, and previously in corporate controller and fearable to the server of the s financial planning and analysis roles.
+Ms. Bramley's qualifications to serve on, and make contributions to, the Board include her extensive experience in leading large-scale fiscal and operational disciplines, driving financial and strategic planning, and managing complex mergers and acquisitions.
+In addition, she brings financial expertise to the Board as she has served in many leadership roles within a finance and accounting function, including as a current public company CFO, and previously in corporate controller and financial planning and analysis roles.